 Availability Service

 This web service is used for declaration of availability window.
 It is also used to redeclare and emergency redeclare.
 In a normal situation, National Grid would expect to see declarations and re-declarations from Service Providers (SP) in advance of before gate closure of any given window.
 The StartDateTime and EndDateTime should be in the future.
-In normal situations, National Grid will reject any declaration / re-declaration which are sent after Gate Closure – except in the case of an emergency declaration.
+In normal situations, National Grid will reject any declaration which are sent after Gate Closure.

 In all the situations, National Grid expects to only have ServiceType, ContractID, StartDateTime, EndDateTime, BreakPoint for OfferBid_Number 1 and DateTimeStamp in the xml.
 No other details should be provided, refer to the sample payloads in the web service specification.
-The exceptions are treated below.
+The exceptions are treated as mentioned below.

 National Grid would expect a Service Provider to send a declaration for the entire optional window.

-A Service Provider can submit only submit their contracted MW value for optional window using BreakPoint for OfferBid_Number 1 through initial declaration.
+A Service Provider can only submit their contracted MW value for optional window using BreakPoint for OfferBid_Number 1 through initial declaration.
 In the event a Service Provider does not submit an availability for a window, National Grid will assume zero availability for that window.

 As mentioned in the technical specification, SP’s can submit multiple availability windows declaration and / or re-declaration within the same xml.

-A Service Provider must submit availability for the week ahead before the cutover, currently Tuesday 10:00 GMT the week before, with the exception of bank holidays falling on a Tuesday in which case the submissions should be done the preceeding working day (any changes to this datetime would be communicated approriately)
+A Service Provider must submit availability for the week ahead before the cutover, currently Tuesday 10:00 GMT the week before, with the exception of bank holidays falling on a Tuesday in which case the submissions should be done the preceeding working day (any changes to this datetime would be communicated approriately).

 Season ends

-As the season ends will not naturally fall at the end of a window, optional windows can be declared where the end time is equal to the end of the season
+As the season ends will not naturally fall at the end of a window, optional windows can be declared where the end time is equal to the end of the season.

 For example